 Classifying Real Estate for Sale, Investment Properties and Property and Equipment.
-The Company determines whether a property qualifies as a real estate for sale, an investment property or an item of property and equipment.
-In making its judgment, the Company considers whether the property is held for sale in the ordinary course of business, held primarily to earn rentals or capital appreciation or both, or used for operations and administrative purposes by the Company.
+The Group determines whether a property qualifies as a real estate for sale, an investment property or an item of property and equipment.
+In making its judgment, the Group considers whether the property is held for sale in the ordinary course of business, held primarily to earn rentals or capital appreciation or both, or used for operations and administrative purposes by the Group.

-Determining the Highest and Best Use of Investment Properties.
-The Company determines the highest and best use of its investment properties when measuring fair value.
-In making its judgment, the Company takes into account the use of the investment properties that is physically possible, legally permissible and financially feasible.
-The Company has determined that the highest and best use of the investment properties is their current use.
+Determining Highest and Best Use of Investment Properties.
+The Group determines the highest and best use of its investment properties when measuring fair value.
+In making its judgment, the Group takes into account the use of the investment properties that is physically possible, legally permissible and financially feasible.
+The Group has determined that the highest and best use of the investment properties is their current use.

-Determining Lease Commitments.
-The Company entered into various lease contracts for its office units in ACPT.
-The Company has determined that the risks and rewards of ownership related to the leased properties are retained by the Company.
-Accordingly, the leases were accounted for as operating leases.
-Revenue from leasing operations recognized from these operating leases in 2024, 2023 and 2022 are disclosed in Note 22.
+Determining Lease Commitments - Group as Lessor.
+The Group entered into various lease contracts for its office units in ACPT, retail units in Arya Residences and dormitory units in Sevina Park's Courtyard Hall.
+The Group has determined that the risks and benefits of ownership related to the leased properties are retained by the Group.
+Accordingly, the leases are accounted for as operating leases.